 Represented a major over-the-counter headache relief tablet manufacturer in an appeal before the National Advertising Review Board (NARB) of the Council of Better Business Bureaus.

-Represented a leading paint and wall coverings company in an NAD challenge and NARB appeal relating to claims of odor reduction.
+Defended a leading paint and wall coverings company in an NAD challenge and NARB appeal relating to claims of odor reduction.

-Represented an automotive products company in FTC litigation alleging false advertising of performance of car engine oil additives.
+Represented an automotive products company in FTC litigation alleging false advertising of the performance of car engine oil additives.

 Represented a consumer healthcare company in Lanham Act cross-allegations of false advertising relating to efficacy and other properties of smoking cessation products.